codewithnaveenrapelli/AEM_Notes/15_Sling_Model_Annotation.md

         return titleField;
     }

-    public String getDescription() {
+    public String getDescriptionField() {
-        return description;
+        return descriptionField;
     }
 }
 ```
-- The init method checks if title and description are null or empty, and if so, assign default values.
+- This init method checks if titleField and descriptionField are null or empty, and if so, assign default values.

 ### @OSGiService
 - The @OSGiService annotation is used to inject OSGi services directly into a Sling Model.
 This allows you to easily access and use OSGi services within your model.